bootleg-disasm/talkman/README.md

 * *Captain Bassam*: New translation hack to Arabic of Captain Tsubasa II

 All three of these were authored by Rinco and featured voice acting as the main attractive point.

+The multicart is, in fact, the *Os Cavaleiros do Zodíaco* game, as the menu's code is simply glued onto the audio data for the ending theme.
+The other two games are separate and in conjunction with the CDZ game.